 NEW ORLEANS: This is old school king cake — the one I grew up eating in New Orleans.
 Not too sweet, no cinnamon swirl, no cream cheese filling, and no icing.
 If you are younger than me, you probably enjoyed those versions, as they are what’s commonly made now.
 King Arthur Baking Company’s Mardi Gras King Cake is an excellent source for king cakes with fillings and icing.

-The ingredients that go into a king cake dough are similar to a brioche, but the end result is more cake-like in texture.
+The ingredients that go into a king cake dough are similar to a brioche, but the end result is more like a yeast-raised cake than a bread.
 King cakes are baked, sold and shared throughout the city — and beyond, beginning on January 6th, and ending on Fat Tuesday (Mardi Gras), the day before Lent.
 Whoever finds the little plastic baby in their serving is responsible for providing the next king cake for the group.

 If you aren’t up for making one from scratch, Mam Papaul’s Box Mix will do the trick in a quarter of the time!
 Plus, it comes with the colored sugars and the little plastic baby, which can be difficult to find if you’re not down south.

 - 1/2 cup milk, warmed to about 110 degrees

 - 2-1/4 teaspoons instant yeast (1 packet)

 - Pour the warm milk into the bowl of a stand mixer.
 (If you don’t have one, just use a large bowl).

 - Sitr/whisk in the yeast and let stand for 5 minutes.
 (This is to make sure your yeast is live.)

 - 2~3 tablespoons sugar (up to you: 2 is barely sweet; 3 is just sweet enough)